0xmaximus/Perfect-Ldap/PowerView.md

 ```

-### Find ACLs where a user named Bob has GenericAll, GenericRead, GenericWrite, WriteOwner or WriteDacl permissions
+### Find ACLs where a user named Bob has GenericAll, GenericRead, GenericWrite, WriteOwner or WriteDacl permissions (One to All)
 - Method1: (Duplicate)
 ```powershell
 Get-DomainObjectAcl -ResolveGUIDs | ForEach-Object {